LinIsCoding/CAMEO-project/README.md

 # CAMEO-project
-To determine a event suitable for CMAEO framework or IDEA framework
+To determine a event suitable for CMAEO framework or IDEA framework.

+TEST by Yudan